fromsantanu/BPP-Main/pages/NP/Chapter06.md

 ## Broadcasting Rules
 Broadcasting follows a set of rules to determine how arrays of different shapes are treated during arithmetic operations.
 The basic rules are:

-1. Compatibility: Two dimensions are compatible when:
+1. **Compatibility**: Two dimensions are compatible when:

-They are equal, or
+- They are equal, or
-One of them is 1
+- One of them is 1

-2. Shape Alignment: The arrays are aligned to the right before comparison.
+2. **Shape Alignment**: The arrays are aligned to the right before comparison.
 This means that the dimensions are compared from the trailing dimensions (rightmost) to the leading dimensions (leftmost).

-3. Extension: If an array has a dimension of 1 in a certain position, it can be stretched to match the other array's dimension in that position.
+3. **Extension**: If an array has a dimension of 1 in a certain position, it can be stretched to match the other array's dimension in that position.

 Examples
 Let's go through some examples to illustrate how broadcasting works.